bspear8/TCCart/Project2/Design-Team/Docs/TestPlan.md

 #### 1.1.1 Unit Tests

 Each class will have an associated unit test to verify methods associated with that class are implemented correctly.
 Unit tests will avoid testing methods or interfaces that are not exclusive to the unit under test.
+Unit tests shall be run by the Development Lead, the developers, and the QA Manager.

 #### 1.1.2 Integration Tests

 Integration tests will test the relationships between multiple classes and with external libraries.
+Integration Tests shall be run by the Development Lead, the developers, and the QA Manager.

 #### 1.1.3 System Tests

 ##### 1.1.3.1 Automated Tests

 System tests will be based on use cases described in the use-case model.
 The system tests seek to simulate expected use by actors interfacing with the system.
 Steps in each use-case will be broken down into discrete tests to isolate areas where failures are present.
+Automated tests shall be run by the QA Manager.

 ##### 1.1.3.2 Manual Tests

 Some system tests will be dependent on aspects which cannot be tested automatically, such as screen layout and visibility.
 These tests will be run manually.
 During development, these tests may be run using an emulator, but to ensure proper funcitonality, they must be run on actual hardware prior to production.
+Manual Tests shall be run by the QA Manager and the Documentation Lead.

 #### 1.1.4 Regression Tests